Brick Walkways

 The Precision Bedding Phase

-The final smoothness of your walkway is determined entirely by the precision of the bedding layer.
+The final smoothness of your paver sidewalk is determined entirely by the precision of the bedding layer.
 While inferior contractors use uneven layers of sand that can wash away or compress, we utilize a precise 2.5 cm "screed" of 6mm down limestone chips.

 Geotextile Separation Strategy